Mortality in the past: every second child died

 This is not an improvement that is only achieved by a few countries.
 The rate has declined in every single country in the world.

-In the richest parts of the world child deaths have become very rare, but differences across countries are high.
-Somalia – on the Horn of Africa – is the country with the highest rate, 14% of newborns die as children.
+In the richest parts of the world, child deaths have become very rare, but differences across countries are high.
+Niger is the country with the highest rate, 15% of newborns die as children.

 The fact that several countries show that it is possible for 99.7% of children to survive shows us what the world can aspire to.
 Global health has improved, and it is on us to make sure that this progress continues to bring the daily tragedy of child deaths to an end.